judge2005/BambuLights/README.md

 ![Open box](docs/IMG_0340.jpg)

-The second allows you to set the colors and effects for the different printer states, and also to force the LEDs to be off, on (white) or reactive to the state of the printer:
+The second allows you to set the colors and effects for the different printer states, and also to force the LEDs to be off, on (white) or reactive to the state of the printer.
+If you turn off the chamber light (for example with the BambuHandy app) the controller will also turn off the led strip.
+Similarly if you turn off the led strip with the GUI, the controller will also send a command to turn off the chamber light (Bambu may prevent this from working with later firmwares):

 ![Open box](docs/IMG_0341.jpg)